 Change takes us out of our comfort zone.

-When our life continuously evolves and forces us to face a new reality and new possibilities, we adapt, learn and expand our experiences.
+When our life continuously evolves, it forces us to face a new reality and new possibilities.

 3. Change is Important Because We Get to Know Ourselves

-The more we experience, the more we become aware of ourselves.
+The more we experience, the more we become in tune with ourselves.

-We get to choose to do more of what we’re good at that makes us happy.
+We get to choose to do more of what makes us happy.

 Spend more time with people who uplift us.
 Whose values that align with our own.

-I used to resist change at all costs because I was super lazy.
+There was a time I resisted change at all costs because I got too comfortable.

-By doing so, you’re giving yourself a chance to grow and create a richer life that only changes can bring to you.
+By doing so, you’ll give yourself a chance to grow and create a richer life that only changes can bring to you.